 However, both Pope and Simms' bands (Hey Monday and Automatic Loveletter, respectively) were relatively unpopular outside of the pop-punk scene they came out of (Hey Monday had more advantages, such as associations with Fall Out Boy and a song featured on Glee, but neither met to lasting commercial success).
 As The Voice allows singers regardless of their previous experience, just about any singer that gets through the earlier rounds and has actual experience is going to get harped on some way or another, especially if their initial music industry plans didn't pan out.

-Rachael Leachar, Andrea Begley, and Harrison Craig were gushed over for their "courage" and their "nobility" because they were disabled more than they were for being talented singers.
+Elimination Houdini: Rachael Leachar, Andrea Begley, and Harrison Craig were gushed over for their "courage" and their "nobility" because they were disabled more than they were for being talented singers.

-Or how many times singers like Harrison Craig, Rachael Leachar, and Andrea Begley are "courageous" or have "overcome great odds" or "are showing such determination for coming on the show despite being physically impaired somehow.
+Or how many times singers like Harrison Craig, Rachael Leachar, and Andrea Begley are "courageous" or have "overcome great odds" or "are showing such determination for coming on the show despite being physically impaired" somehow.

+Ho Yay: Christ on a cracker, Adam and Blake.
 Hell, you could make a Drinking Game out of the number of times those two flirt!